dorkodu/sage/sage.md

 # <a name="overview">2</a> Overview

-Sage is a query-based, entity-focused data exchange *(or retrieval)* approach designed to simplify the communication for data interactions between different layers, sides of applications by providing a simple & lightweight but expressive and intuitive way.
+Sage is a query-based, entity-focused data exchange approach designed to simplify the communication for data interactions between different layers, sides of applications by providing a simple & lightweight but expressive and intuitive way.

 The primary goal was to develop a simpler way for inter-layer data interactions, but Sage is designed to be implemented as an isolated data exchange layer, which can also play an **API** role in your architecture.